This cozy country is known for its high cost of living and generous salaries. But how much do you know about the minimum wage in Switzerland?

 Salaries and wages for expats in Switzerland

 Switzerland has experienced an immigration boom over the past 20 years.
-Of the 8.4 million people living in Switzerland in 2018, nearly 2.1 million were foreigners.
-More than two-thirds were from EU and EFTA countries.
+Of the 8.7 million people living in Switzerland in 2020, about 25.5% were foreign nationals.
+More than two-thirds were from other European countries.
 Foreign nationals also account for 32.4% of the workforce.
-A government report shows the increase in the number of foreign workers between 2014 and 2019 was more than five times higher than the increase in the number of Swiss workers.

-If you are searching for a well-paid job in Switzerland, you might want to look to the main drivers of the Swiss economy – the financial and pharmaceutical industries.
+If you are searching for a well-paid job in Switzerland, you might want to look to the main driver of the Swiss economy – the services sector.
 The country also has one of the highest concentrations of Fortune 500 companies in the world.

 What to do if your salary is too low in Switzerland

 If you feel that you are being discriminated against at work based on your gender, race, or disability, you can take legal action against your employer in a Swiss court.

 The Swiss Gender Equality Act requires companies found guilty of gender-based pay discrimination to repay the wage difference.
 If you think you are being paid unfairly because of your gender, the Federal Office for Gender Equality (FOGE) advises you to first try to find a resolution with your employer before taking the matter to court.
 Your company might even have a designated person to oversee gender equality in the workplace.